Devkon69/Liquidcash/doc/README.md

-Titancoin Core
+Liquidcash Core
 ==============

 Setup
 ---------------------
-Titancoin Core is the original Titancoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Titancoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.
+Liquidcash Core is the original Liquidcash client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Liquidcash transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the Titancoin Core and wallet, visit the [GitHub release page](https://github.com/titancoinproject/Titan/releases).
+To download compiled binaries of the Liquidcash Core and wallet, visit the [GitHub release page](https://github.com/liquidcashproject/Titan/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run Titancoin on your native platform.
+The following are some helpful notes on how to run Liquidcash on your native platform.

 ### Linux